Chair: Timothy J. Cook

 Workshop evaluating characteristics of organizations (including schools and service organizations).
 Practical training in assessing the effectiveness of such interventions as curriculum, training and development, and personnel.
 Special emphasis on planning, conducting, and interpreting surveys; developing questionnaires, interpreting results, and writing final reports.

 EDU 565.
 Methods Of Teaching Language Arts In Elementary School.
 3 credits.
-FA, SP
+FA

 Emphasizes content and methods in teaching language arts in elementary and middle school.
 Students complete a minimum of 32 hours of practicum in a school classroom.
-P: Contemporary Composition course; EDU 170 or 503 & EDU 211 or 510 & EDU major; CO: EDU 566.
+P: Contemporary Composition course; Admission into Education Department required.
+CO: EDU 566.

 EDU 566.
 Methods of Teaching of Elementary Reading.
 3 credits.
 FA

 Designed to assist in understanding the process of developmental reading and to acquaint the student with the newest as well as the traditional tools for teaching reading.
-Students complete a minimum of 32 hours of practicum in a school classroom (EDU 565/EDU 566).
-P: EDU 170 or EDU 503; EDU 510; DC.
+P: Admission into Education department required.
 CO: EDU 565.

 EDU 567.
 Methods of Teaching Social Studies in Elementary School.
 3 credits.
 FA